 Dr. Justin Mausz (he/him)

 Justin is an Advanced Care Paramedic and researcher with Peel Regional Paramedic Services, a member of the Department of Family and Community Medicine at the University of Toronto, and a Scientist with the McNally Project for Paramedicine Research.
 Justin's work focuses on psychological health and safety among paramedics.
 Justin is the research lead of the External Violence Against Paramedics (EVAP) program and co-leads the Violence Against Paramedics project with Dr. Donnelly.
 Connect with Justin on LinkedIN, follow him on Twitter, or see more of his work on ResearchGate

 Dr. Donnelly is an Associate Professor in the School of Social Work at the University of Windsor, a Scientist with the McNally Project for Paramedicine Research, and a Nationally Registered Emergency Medical Technician.
 Having practiced as an EMT since 1999, Dr. Donnelly has a strong connection with the Emergency Medical Services (EMS) community and her work focuses largely on workforce health among EMS personnel.
 Follow Dr. Donnelly on Twitter @EDonnellyPhD.

 Dr. Alan Batt (he/him)

-Dr. Alan Batt is an adjunct Senior Lecturer in paramedicine at Monash University, a Professor at Fanshawe College, and a Scientist with the McNally Project for Paramedicine Research.
+Alan is Paramedicine Program Lead at Queen's University, Adjunct Senior Lecturer in Paramedicine at Monash University, and a Scientist with the McNally Project for Paramedicine Research.
 Originally from Cork, Ireland, Alan has worked clinically as a paramedic in several different countries.
-Alan's research focuses on aligning professional competency frameworks with clinical practice in paramedicine.
-Connect with Alan on LinkedIn, follow him on Twitter, or view more of his research on ResearchGate.
+Alan's research focuses on better preparing health professionals for their work through improved education and expanding roles.
+Connect with Alan on LinkedIn, or view more of his research on ResearchGate.